 Without clearly understanding to whom the Apostles were writing, their audience, nothing they say will make any sense.
 So, please avail yourselves of a little education about: Plural pronouns.

 Paul said the following to his anointed Thessalonian brothers, kingdom heirs and

 fellow members of the little flock to be given and be the Kingdom of God*:

 But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
 1 Thessalonians 4:13 NKJV

 What was that hope?

-To become true sons of the God kind (link) and rule alongside their forerunner only-begotten son of God (after Jesus had died and remained dead for all this to take place) as part of His original purpose for creating humans - please see here.
+To become true sons of the God kind (link) and rule alongside their forerunner only-begotten son of God (after Jesus had died and remained dead for all this to take place) as part of Jehovah's original purpose for creating humans - please see here.

 With this preamble in place, fully cognisant now of Paul's words above, why did Jesus sorrow like one without hope of ever living again and seeing the results of his magnificent, selfless sacrifice of himself? —–– here for the actual report: